VIEW members meet regularly to provide a social outlet, to help others, to establish lasting friends and contribute to the local community.

 Clubs connect with local Members of Parliament, build relationships with local media outlets and find ways for women to have their voices heard on issues of importance for the future wellbeing of Australians, and in particular women and the community.

-The extensive reach of VIEW in over 300 communities across Australia also helps to raise awareness of The Smith Family and increase support for their work.
+The extensive reach of VIEW in close to 300 communities across Australia also helps to raise awareness of The Smith Family and increase support for their work.
 VIEW's work in local communities, aligns with, and strengthens the impact of The Smith Family's Learning for Life programs for children and families in need.

 Through VIEW's unique Resolutions process, members collectively identify and articulate issues that are considered important for influencing social change in Australia.